thabo104/appstore-alexa-docs/_docs/firetv/webapps_firetv/fire-tv-cordova-plugin-catalog.md

     }
     ```

-8. Write the function for `createDeepLinkUrl(String launchData)`.
+5. The previous code includes a new function (`createDeepLinkUrl(launchIntentData)`) to deep-link the URLs.
+You must write the the code for this function.

-    Your `createDeepLinkUrl` function will be unique to your webapp structure and catalog data, but here is an example `createDeepLinkUrl` function for you to use as a basis for your own:
+    The function's code will be unique to your webapp structure and catalog data, but the following is an example `createDeepLinkUrl(launchIntentData)` function for you to use as a basis for your own.
+The goal is to target the video ID, parse it out, and build a URI from it.

+    You can place this function after the `loadUrl(launchUrl); }` line in the same main activity file (the following code shows some context):

     ```java
+    ...
+    loadUrl(launchUrl);
+    }

+    //start createDeepLinkUrl() function

-    private String createDeepLinkURLFromVevoLaunchData(Uri launchData) {
+    private String createDeepLinkUrl(Uri launchData) {
          // get the last segment (formatted in this case: Video('SOMEID')), and pull out the ID String[] videoIDSegments = launchData.getLastPathSegment().split("'");